mharmanani/trusworthy/README.md

 ### Mixed deep ensembles
 We can train a TRUSWorthy model using the same code presented above.
 The only difference is that we are also resampling the set of benign cores seen by the model during training using the same seed specified in the experiment `.yaml` file.

+To enable this, we use the `mix_ens` flag, which sends the seed to the data loader to be used during sampling (when `mix_ens=false`, the data loader's seed is set to 0).

 ```bash
 python main.py experiment=trusformer mix_ens=true seed=42 fold=0
 python main.py experiment=trusformer mix_ens=true seed=81 fold=0